MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 ## Next steps

-If you are ready to create retention polices, see [Create and configure retention policies](create-retention-policies.md).
+If you are ready to create retention policies, see [Create and configure retention policies](create-retention-policies.md).

 To create and apply retention labels:
 - [Create retention labels and apply them in apps](create-apply-retention-labels.md)